Theo Todman's Web Page - Notes Pages

 - It’s worth taking a glance at the above page from time to time to contextualise what follows below.

-- I scheduled 7 hours / week on this project in 25Q1, and exceeded this by about 20% with time mostly well-spent.
-However, about 50% of my time was spent on ‘useful’ admin: mostly organising the Enigma Ensemble, but some using MuseScore.
+- I scheduled 7 hours / week on this project in 25Q3 but only expended about three-quarters of this allocation.
+Moreover, about 60% of this time was spent on ‘useful’ admin: mostly organising the Enigma Ensemble, but some using MuseScore.
+The rest was spent playing the oboe.
+So, nothing on the Tenor Recorder, Piano, Aural or Theory.

-- I’m becoming quite expert on MuseScore, which is needed both for the Enigma Ensemble and to help out with the more difficult practice pieces for Grades VII & VIII, both so I can hear what they are supposed to sound like at the required speed and to provide an accompaniment.
-I’ve also used it to help out Julie’s singing group (‘Offshoots’).
+- I’m becoming quite expert on MuseScore, which is needed both for the Enigma Ensemble and to help out with the more difficult practice pieces for Oboe Grades VII & VIII, both so I can hear what they are supposed to sound like at the required speed and to provide an accompaniment.
+I’ve already prepared the new pieces required for the Enigma Ensemble’s Winter Term, so there will hopefully be less of a focus on this area in the coming Quarter.

-- While I’ve been focusing on Grade VII oboe, I have started to look at Grade VIII.
+- While I’ve been focusing on Grade VII oboe, I have also looked at Grade VIII.
 However, of late I’ve not focused on this.

 - I now practice almost every day.
-While this is often for only 15 minutes, which just about keeps things ticking over, it has been increasingly for 30 minutes which is building up stamina and making playing more enjoyable.
-I need to keep in shape as an oboist, though I’m probably more in shape than the other members of the Ensemble,
+While this is sometime for only 15 minutes, which just about keeps things ticking over, it has been increasingly for 30 minutes which is building up stamina and making playing more enjoyable.
+I need to keep in shape as an oboist, though I’m probably more in shape than most other members of the Ensemble.

-- However, yet again, somewhat less than a third of the time recorded against this project was spent actually playing the oboe.
+- However, yet again, somewhat less than half of the time recorded against this project was spent actually playing the oboe.
 This is not good enough.
 I really need to be practising for 30 minutes every day and occasionally longer.

-- I’ve continued using the rather irritating Earmaster Pro – which I’ve added to my ‘Daily Tasks’ list in the hope of using it regularly.
+- This Quarter I didn’t get round to using the rather irritating Earmaster Pro – which I’ve added to my ‘Daily Tasks’ list in the hope of using it regularly.
 But I just don’t find the time to take it seriously.

 - I came across "Sutton (Christopher) - Musicality: How you too can learn music like a gifted prodigy, unlock your musical instinct, and unleash your inner natural", which looks useful and exciting.
-I have it on my Kindle and read it regularly in the early part of the quarter.
-There’s a very long motivational introduction – basically claiming that anyone can learn musicality with a bit of education and practice – and then it moves on to the real stuff.
-I found this needed some practical application, so I’ve stopped reading further until I can get my Earmaster Pro back in shape.
+I have it on my Kindle and have read the long motivational introduction – basically claiming that anyone can learn musicality with a bit of education and practice.
+However, when it moved on to the real stuff, I found this needed some practical application, so I’ve stopped reading further until I can get my Earmaster Pro back in shape.
 I think the book promises too much.
 I dare say most people can learn to play by ear with practice – but the amount of practice required depends hugely on natural aptitudes.
 It also seems to be a long advertisement for the courses linked to the book.

 - I was persuaded to buy a Tenor Recorder with the intention of joining a recorder quartet with other members of the Enigma Ensemble.
 I was enthusiastic for a couple of weeks and can play some simple stuff.
-However, the Tenor recorder is quite a large instrument (about the size of an oboe, but fatter) and it’s difficult to stretch your fingers to exactly cover the holes as there are no keys (this improves over time) and the lower notes squeak when spit collects!
+However, the Tenor recorder is quite a large instrument (about the size of an oboe, but fatter) and it’s difficult to stretch your fingers to cover the holes exactly as there are no keys and the lower notes squeak when spit collects!
+I didn’t touch it in the last Quarter.
+I intend to give it another go.
+Hopefully the problems fade away over time.

 - Sadly, the piano just can’t get a look in.
 I’ve retained it on my ‘Daily Tasks’ list, but now with only 5 minutes planned / day!
 I intend to give it another go.